Asking for an investment 'because X will no longer happen' is fraught with risk - learn about the biggest four and how to get your money anyway.

 The second problem is the absoluteness of customer centricity, customer focus, or whatever you hear it called.
 Any out-of-balance approach is like a fad diet.
 You feel good in the short term, but problems pile up.
-Like cream cakes, Customer Experience is best as part of a balanced diet.
+Like cream cakes, Customer Experience Management is best as part of a balanced diet.
 It has to work with the needs of the business and employees.

 Business case and strategic alignment